241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot.md

 ### 1. Generating Prompt:

-* Create a prompt that instructs Copilot to generate SQL queries using the schema of the SalesLT table below:
+* Create a prompt that instructs Copilot to generate SQL queries using the schema of the SalesLT database below:

-   **SalesLT Table**:
+   **SalesLT Database**:
    ```
    - Address (AddressID, AddressLine1, AddressLine2, City, StateProvince, CountryRegion, PostalCode, rowguid, ModifiedDate)